JonathanSContreras/surge/README.md

     - LangGraph gives us more control because this is a non-linear task
 - LangSmith for analyzing the agents, making sure there is no hallucinations.
 - Python for method definitions (nmap, explotations, etc.)
-- PyTorch
+- PyTorch and ML Models
     - network mapping (GNN)
-    - vulnerability classification
+    - vulnerability classification  (XGBoost)
 - Next.js for dashboard
     - deployed on Vercel
     - uses custom API routes to access the agent